TylerClare/Wordle-Clone/README.md

 ## Overview

 Creating my own copy of wordle using laravel and vue for practice.
-The actual site is linked below:
+The actual site can be found here:
 **[Wordle](https://www.powerlanguage.co.uk/wordle/)**